Experience Minneapolis at it's most magical time. Here's a list of the best holiday activities Minneapolis has going on this winter.

 2. Start stocking up on gifts

 We know you still have a long list of people to buy gifts for.
-Make your shopping experience much more enjoyable with markets that feature festive food, live music and holiday activities.
-Shop local this holiday season and come away with unique gifts for everyone.
-We’ve put together a full list of holiday markets and pop-up shop in Minneapolis for you to visit all season long.
+Make your shopping experience much more enjoyable with markets that feature festive food and holiday themes.
+And although stores and markets will be limiting the amount of visitors at one time you can still shop local this holiday season and come away with unique gifts for everyone.
+We’ve put together a full list of holiday markets and pop-up shop in Minneapolis and well as an online holiday shopping guide for you to support small businesses and shop all season long.

 3. Spend a night surrounded by lights

-It gets darker a lot sooner this time of year so take advantage and see some of the most colorful and sparkling lights in the city.
-At the Minnesota Landscape Arboretum there are seven winter-themed outdoor light displays.
-All weekend stroll through lit up paths of decorated trees and LED snow creatures.
-If you get out there early Saturday afternoon you'll get treated to a live holiday music performance.
+It gets darker a lot sooner this time of year so take advantage and see some of the most colorful and sparkling lights in the city at a safe distance and through the convenience of your car.

 For more ideas see a complete list of all Minneapolis light shows.